Homotopy theory of symmetric powers: Transfer of model structures

 \pf For all properties, the transfer for the given class $S$ is proven using a specific argument.
 The transfer of the property from $\C$ to $\D$ follows from the fact that $F(\cof_\C)$ generates the cofibrations of $\D$ (\refpr{transfer.basic}\refit{transfer.cofibrations}), and likewise for acyclic cofibrations.
 Then, a weak saturation property (indicated below) is used.
 Let $s \in S$ be any map.

-\refit{transfer.symmetric.flat}: For any weak equivalence $y$ in $\Sigma_n \D$ we have to show that $y \pp_{\Sigma_n} F(s)^{\pp n}$ is a weak equivalence.
-Indeed, $G(y \pp_{\Sigma_n} F(s)^{\pp n})$ is isomorphic to $G(y) \pp_{\Sigma_n}s^{\pp n}$ by the Hopf adjunction property, preservation of $\Sigma_n$-coinvariants by~$G$, and the strong monoidality of $F$ which ensures that $F$ commutes with pushout products (\refpr{Ar.functorial}).
-This is a weak equivalence since $\C$~is symmetric flat.
-The symmetric flatness of $\C$ transfers by \refth{symmetric.weakly.saturated}\refit{symmetric.flat.weakly.sat}, using $S = I_\C$.
+\refit{transfer.symmetric.i.monoidal}: We need to show that $Y \t_{\Sigma_n} F(s)^{\pp n} = Y \t_{\Sigma_n} F(s^{\pp n})$ is an (acyclic) h- 0pt cofibration for all $Y \in \Sigma_n\D$.
+By \refle{i.cofibrations.detect} it is enough to show $G(Y \t_{\Sigma_n} F(s^{\pp n}))$ is an (acyclic) h-cofibration.
+Using the Hopf adjunction property, strong monoidality of $F$ (which ensures that $F$ commutes with pushout products by \refpr{Ar.functorial}), and preservation of finite colimits under $G$, we compute this as $G(Y) \t_{\Sigma_n} s^{\pp n}$, which indeed is an (acyclic) h-cofibration by the (acyclic) symmetric h-monoidality of~$S$.
+The symmetric h-monoidality of $\C$ transfers to $\D$ by \refth{symmetric.weakly.saturated}\refit{symmetric.i.monoidal.weakly.sat}, using the left properness of $\D$.